Vidisha8904/Agentic-PDF-RAG-System/README.md

 Python 3.9+
 Docker (optional, for containerized deployment)
-AWS account with S3 bucket and SageMaker endpoint configured Directus instance running at http://directus:8055 ChromaDB instance running at chroma-elb.amazonaws.com:8000 Environment variables configured in a .env file (see below)
+AWS account with S3 bucket and SageMaker endpoint configured Directus instance configured via the .env file ChromaDB instance configured via the .env file Environment variables configured in a .env file (see below)

 Installation